News

 The primary function of a bridge is to carry traffic loads: heavy trucks, cars, and trains.
 Engineers must estimate the traffic loading.
-On short spans, it is possible that the maximum conceivable load will be achieved—that is to say, on spans of less than 30 metres (100 feet), four heavy trucks may cross at the same time, two in each direction.
-On longer spans of a thousand metres or more, the maximum conceivable load is such a remote possibility (imagine the Golden Gate Bridge with only heavy trucks crossing bumper-to-bumper in each direction at the same time) that the cost of designing for it is unreasonable.
+On short spans, it is possible that the maximum conceivable load will be achieved—that is to say, on spans of less than 30 meters (100 feet), four heavy trucks may cross at the same time, two in each direction.
+On longer spans of a thousand meters or more, the maximum conceivable load is such a remote possibility (imagine the Golden Gate Bridge with only heavy trucks crossing bumper-to-bumper in each direction at the same time) that the cost of designing for it is unreasonable.
 Therefore, engineers use probable loads as a basis for design.

 In order to carry traffic, the structure must have some weight, and on short spans this dead load weight is usually less than the live loads.
 On longer spans, however, the dead load is greater than live loads, and, as spans get longer, it becomes more important to design forms that minimize dead load.
 In general, shorter spans are built with beams, hollow boxes, trusses, arches, and continuous versions of the same, while longer spans use cantilever, cable-stay, and suspension forms.
 As spans get longer, questions of shape, materials, and form become increasingly important.
 New forms have evolved to provide longer spans with more strength from less material.